miguelPerezOntiveros/framework/README.md

 - move images and files to gcs to make Run stateless

 ## Documentation TODOs
-- Deploying to GCP (explain whole GCP migration)
+- Deploying to GCP (explain whole GCP migration).
+Should be using the "--prod-mode" flag on entry.sh
 - document OAuth
 - Creating portlets and pages
 - Themes